-• Select the ThinApp application assignments that you want to review.
+Select the ThinApp application assignments that you want to review.

-Option Action Review all of the machines and desktop pools that a particular Select Catalog &gt; ThinApps and double-click the name of the ThinApp application.
-ThinApp application is assigned to The Assignments tab shows the machines and desktop pools that the application is currently assigned to, including the installation type.
+Option Action Review all of the machines and desktop pools that a particular ThinApp application is assigned to Select Catalog > ThinApps and double-click the name of the ThinApp application.
+The Assignments tab shows the machines and desktop pools that the application is currently assigned to, including the installation type.
 The Machines tab shows the machines that are currently associated with the application, including installation status information.
 Note When you assign a ThinApp application to a pool, machines in the pool appear on the Machines tab only after the application is installed.
-Review all of the ThinApp applications that are assigned to a particular Select Resources &gt; Machines and double-click the name of the machine in Machine column. machine The ThinApps pane on Summary tab shows each application that is currently assigned to the machine, including the installation status.
-Review all of the ThinApp applications that are assigned to a particular Select Catalog &gt; Desktop Pools , double-click the pool ID, select the Inventory tab, and click ThinApps . desktop pool The ThinApp Assignments pane shows each application that is currently assigned to the desktop pool.
+Review all of the ThinApp applications that are assigned to a particular machine Select Resources > Machines and double-click the name of the machine in Machine column.
+The ThinApps pane on Summary tab shows each application that is currently assigned to the machine, including the installation status.
+Review all of the ThinApp applications that are assigned to a particular desktop pool Select Catalog > Desktop Pools , double-click the pool ID, select the Inventory tab, and click ThinApps .
+The ThinApp Assignments pane shows each application that is currently assigned to the desktop pool.